OliviaLaske/ImageTriangulation/README.md

 The vertices in the point cloud come from the set of pixels that meet the threshold value.
 If a pixel is part of a well-defined edge, the rgb value will be closer to white and fulfill the threshold.
 Less important points that are not sufficiently white, on the other hand, are filtered out.

-### 5. Triangulate Points
+### 4. Triangulate Points
 ![Triangulation of image point cloud](/readmeImages/waterLily_triangulation.png)

 __Figure 6__ Triangulation of image point cloud after density reduction.

-The fifth step is to triangulate the point cloud.
+The fourth step is to triangulate the point cloud.
 Even with a threshold value, though, the points are still too densely packed to create a visually appealing image.
 If S is the point cloud, `len(S)/densityReduction` points can be sampled from $S$ to reduce the density.
 The Delaunay triangulation of the final point cloud is then calculated using `scipy.spatial.Delaunay`.
 Figure 6 shows the uncolored triangulation of the image.

-### 6. Color in Triangles
+### 5. Color in Triangles
 ![Final triangulated image](/readmeImages/waterLily_final.png)

 __Figure 7__ Final triangulated image after coloring in triangles.

-The sixth and final step is to color in the triangles.
+The fifth and final step is to color in the triangles.
 For each triangle, we calculate centroid $(x,y)$ as the average of the triangle's vertices and round to the nearest integer.
 The final color of the triangle is equal to the rgb value at pixel $(x,y)$ in the original image.
 Figure 7 depicts the final image triangulation.

 ## Varying Triangulation Parameters
 The two varying parameters in the algorithm are the threshold value and density reduction parameter.